santiago-webdev/Zettelpy/README.md

 - Add a warning and create a note with that tag instead of throwing an error when introducing a non existing ID
 - Automatic tag generation and insertion
+- Use a database to store the notes
 - Define dependencies for python

+#### The project is a mess
+Yes, it's a mess, I don't even know what I'm trying to accomplish in here, this is going to be another one of those projects.
+Just don't use it because there's a lot of things that I'm not providing to make it work correctly and safely.